-Vaccines are one of the most effective ways of preventing common diseases in dogs.
-This valuable preventative measure has effectively eradicated many terrible diseases from being commonplace.
-Currently, several new advances in vaccinations and research have changed the typical dog vaccination schedule.
-Understanding the diseases that you vaccinate against, and how often to vaccinate is both vital knowledge that pets owners should have to ensure their pets long-term health.
+Vaccines are one of the most effective ways to prevent common diseases in dogs.
+This valuable preventative measure has effectively eradicated many dangerous diseases, helping to keep pets safe.
+With recent advances in vaccination research, the typical dog vaccination schedule has evolved.
+Understanding the diseases your dog is vaccinated against, and knowing how often vaccinations are required, is vital to ensure your pet’s long-term health.

 The typical dog vaccination schedule consists of three main components: the distemper/parvo vaccine, the kennel cough (bordetella) vaccine, and the rabies vaccine.